SleekPanther/sequence-alignment/README.md

 # Sequence Alignment
-Implementation of the classic **Dynamic Progogramming** problem.
+Implementation of the classic **Dynamic Programming** problem.
 Applications include Unix `diff`, DNA sequence matching, "did you mean" search suggestions

-## Problemm Statement
+## Problem Statement
 Given 2 sequences, find the minimum cost of aligning the 2 sequences
 Gaps can be inserted to 1 sequence or the other, but not at the same time
 `2` = **Gap Penalty (δ)**